 Key features: Runners with low arches or flat feet may tend to overpronate or roll their foot inward with each stride.
 The Gel-Kayano boasts stability features — firm foam along the inside of the shoe to helps correct this motion.
 It also includes GEL cushioning technology to provide shock absorption for running long distances.

-Considerations: Reviewers say this shoe runs a bit on the small and narrow side, so you may want to size up.
-Others mention specifically that the toe box is tight.
-Overall, while the company says this shoe is suitable for neutral gait to overpronation, reviewers say it’s truly best for motion control, period.
+Considerations: Reviewers say this shoe runs on the small and narrow side, so you may want to size up.
+Others mention that the toe box is tight.
+Overall, while the company says this shoe is suitable for neutral gait to overpronation, reviewers say it’s best for motion control, period.